Yahoo Canada Web Search

 Search results

-1. Oct 19, 2020 · Paul the Apostle, commonly known as Saint Paul, was an eventual follower of Jesus (though not one of the Twelve Apostles) who professed the gospel of Christ to the first-century world.
+1. Oct 19, 2020 · Paul the Apostle.
+Paul the Apostle, commonly known as Saint Paul, was an eventual follower of Jesus (though not one of the Twelve Apostles) who professed the gospel of Christ to the first-century world.
 Paul is commonly regarded as one of the most influential figures of the Apostolic Age.
+He founded several churches in Asia Minor and Europe.

 • 1 Timothy 1